-Opinion on the Major Federal Program
+Opinion on Each Major Federal Program

-We have audited the Trillium Health Resources (the "Agency") compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on the Agency's major federal program for the year ended June 30, 2022.
-The Agency's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the Trillium Health Resources (the "Agency's") compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on the Agency's major federal programs for the year ended June 30, 2023.
+The Agency's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

-In our opinion, the Agency complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on its major federal program for the year ended June 30, 2022.
+In our opinion, the Agency complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each major federal program for the year ended June 30, 2023.

-Basis for Opinion on the Major Federal Program
+Basis for Opinion on Each Major Federal Program